JetBrains/teamcity-documentation/topics/typed-parameters.md

 <img src="dk-params-password.png" width="706" alt="Password parameter"/>

-Password parameter values hidden not only from the TeamCity UI, but also from DSL code (visible via the **View as code** button and saved to a remote repository when you enable [versioned settings](storing-project-settings-in-version-control.md)).
+Password parameter values are hidden not only from the TeamCity UI, but also from DSL code (visible via the **View as code** button and saved to a remote repository when you enable [versioned settings](storing-project-settings-in-version-control.md)).

 ```Kotlin
 object PromptTest : BuildType({